cental/stc/README.md

 **System requirements**

 Ubuntu Linux.
 The software was tested on 64-bit Ubuntu Lunux 11.10 and 12.04.
-The library was compiled in 32-bit Release mode with g++ (Ubuntu/Linaro 4.6.3-1ubuntu5) 4.6.3
+The program was compiled in 32-bit Release mode with g++ (Ubuntu/Linaro 4.6.3-1ubuntu5) 4.6.3
 on Ubuntu Linux 12.04 64-bit.

 **Installation**